linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Harvard-business-school-case-book.md

 - Buyer selection, the choice of target buyers, becomes an important strategic variable
 There are four broad criteria that determine the quality of buyers from a strategic standpoint:

-Purchasing potential
+- Purchasing potential
-Growth potential
+- Growth potential
-$\bigcirc$  Structural position: intrinsic bargaining power and propensity to use it
+- Structural position: intrinsic bargaining power and propensity to use it
-Cost of servicing
+- Cost of servicing

 Good buyers can be created through strategy: